Snowflake-Labs/SC.DDLExportScripts/Redshift/README.md

 MAX_ITERATIONS|AWS handles requests asynchronously, therefore we need to perform constant checks on the query for completion.
 This value sets the max iterations allowed before finishing the script.
 Every iteration waits 5 seconds.|N

 * After modifying these variables, execute the scripts and your DDL Code should be extracted into the path you specified.

+* Run `create_ddls.sh --version` to check the current version of the extraction scripts.

 #### Manual